mitsuba-renderer/drjit/docs/special.rst

   the nature of the arguments, this operation carries out a matrix-matrix, matrix-vector, vector-matrix, or scalar product.

-- Reciprocation via :py:func:`drjit.rcp()` returns the matrix inverse.

 - True division (``arg0 / arg1``) with a matrix-valued denominator ``arg1``
   involves a matrix inverse.

+- Additionally, the following operations generalize by internally replace ordinary multiplication and division operations with their matrix analogs:

+  - :py:func:`drjit.fma`
+  - :py:func:`drjit.rcp`

+- The following operations Reciprocation via :py:func:`drjit.rcp()` returns the matrix inverse.

 To give an example, if ``a``, ``b``, ``c`` below were all matrices, then the expression below would right-multiply ``b`` by the inverse of ``c``,